Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 git commit -m "My initial commit"
 ```

+> [!NOTE]
+>
+> The ``-m`` option specifies that a commit message follows.
+Always to make sure
+> to write short and concise commit messages!
+This makes it much easier to
+> retrace your steps and move back to a previous stage.

 After committing, files are added to the version control system.
 The reason why
 git does this in two steps is that it allows you to orchestrate your commits
 into logical steps for the history.
 In this case this is unnecessary, as we are